the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/01_act01/overview/_index.md

 ---
-Title: Overview
+Title: 0.
+Overview
 ---

-# Act I: Introduction to User-Centered Design
+# Act I: Human Centered Design

-For Act I, you will form small groups ...

-## Planning Documents
-This project will require you to explore the theory behind efficient data structure design.
-You will likely changes your plans frequently as you try out different ideas for how to make your queue faster.

-As such, rather than a planning document, this project comes with an ideating document to help you keep track of your ideas for designing your queue.
-*You can find your ideating doc in your Google Drive folder called "cs10 - Unit 00 Data Structure Project: Ideating Document".*

-As we go through the development of a basic queue in class together, you can start by using this document to take notes on how we design the queue, the interfaces it implements, and ideas for how to make them better.
+Act I will focus on planning and outling a Web Application for the ISF community.
+We'll follow a human center design cylce that focuses on ideation, defining, and prototyping.
+Each section will build on itself, cumulinating in a fully function design prototype.
+This Act will conclude with a school-wide Pitch event where each group will present their application to the ISF community.

+Each stage requires materials from the previosu stage.
+It is vital that each group meets the deliverable(s) expected each day.
+If you have successfully followed out timeline, you will be well prepared for the Pitch event.

 ## Deliverables

+- Ideation
-- Ideation Google Doc
+    - Google Doc with Finalized Problem & Solution
+- Define
-- User Stories and Personas Google Sheet
+    - Google Sheet with User Stories & Taks
+- Prototype
     - Wireframe
     - Digital Prototype
     - Pitch Presentation

 ## Timeline